tmswfrk/bicycle-water-cooler/content/blog/20201231_Saguaro_East.md

 title: "One more must do ride in Tucson: Saguaro East National Park"
 date: 2020-12-31T16:53:51-08:00
 summary: "If you're in Tucson and like to ride, this is an easy and amazing ride."
-description: "The east side of Saguaro National Park is easily reachable, both in distance and in skill level of cyclist.
-A well worthwhile ride if you're in the area."
+description: "The east side of Saguaro National Park is easily reachable, both in distance and in skill level of cyclist."
 image: "/img/2020/12/saguaro_east.jpg"
-imagealt: "Cycling caution sign showing block character falling on head in Saguaro National Park East near Tucson, Arizona.
+imagealt: "The east side of Saguaro National Park is easily reachable, both in distance and in skill level of cyclist.
 Image contains: road sign, cactus, desert landscape."
 categories: ["Epic Rides"]
 tags: ["Saguaro East National Park", "Colossal Cave", "Airplane Boneyards", "Tucson, Arizona"]
 keywords: ["Tucson Arizona road cycling", "Cycling Saguaro National Park", "Colossal Cave ride", "Airplane graveyard", "Pima Air and Space Museum"]